section-engineering-education/engineering-education/articles/node-testing/index.md

 ## Conclusion

 When writing tests keep in mind that tests are made to make your life easier, design your tests to be simple, short and understandable.
+Check out best practices [here](https://medium.com/@me_37286/yoni-goldberg-javascript-nodejs-testing-best-practices-2b98924c9347).

 ### References
 * [Node.js in Action Book](https://www.manning.com/books/node-js-in-action)